FootyTAB: Betting options

+While these remain colloquial names for the bet types, the modern bet type name is generally shortened (eg. "NRL Winners".)

+At the time of its demise in the 2010s, the Queensland version (which also covered NRL games, then offered by former operator UBET) also offered Pick the Result, which required selection of a single game's winner and exact margin (eg. "Broncos by 14 points").

+In the Australian rules version, instead of Pick the Score, single game, doubles and four-selection "quads" are offered; in some cases these are half time/full time doubles and "quarter quads" (ie. scores at the end of each half or quarter).
+Winning selections generally involve selection of a winner (or leader) and a margin bracket of two or three goals (12 or 18 points).

 Pick The Winners

 In Pick The Winners, punters are required to select all the winning teams in a round.
 In order to make selection more difficult, points start are given by a panel appointed by the TAB to the team considered less likely to win.
 So that the scores could never possibly be exactly equal after the start is added, points start are always given as half points.
 This points start is summed to the actual score for the match to create a total score and the team with the greater total score is declared the winner.
 For example, in the first round of the 1993 season, the results and total score were as follows: